joshwilhelmi/tcgplayer-python/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in the TCGPlayer Python Client, please follow responsible disclosure practices:
+If you discover a security vulnerability in the TCGplayer Python Client, please follow responsible disclosure practices:

 ### 🚨 **DO NOT** create a public GitHub issue for security vulnerabilities

 ### ✅ **DO** report via these secure channels:

 1. **Email**: josh@gobby.ai
-2. **Subject**: [SECURITY] TCGPlayer Python Client Vulnerability
+2. **Subject**: [SECURITY] TCGplayer Python Client Vulnerability
 3. **Include**:
    - Detailed description of the vulnerability
    - Steps to reproduce